-Pioneering American Woman Artist
+Pioneering American Woman Artist: Emma Stebbins

-Considering how hard it was for women to be accepted as artists (in the US) in the 1800s, and considering that it was frowned upon for them to attend art schools, it still amazes me how many women became sculptors in the early to mid-19th century.
+Considering how hard it was for women to be accepted as artists (in the United States) in the 1800s, and considering that it was frowned upon for them to attend art schools, it still amazes me how many women became sculptors in the early to mid-19th century.
 Yet, here we have another example of a woman who turned from studies in painting to become a sculptor.
 Sculpture was considered, at the time, a man’s “domain” because it involved physical activity, and might, (gasp) cause the need to climb a ladder or scaffold to work on a monumental piece.
 That could mean women might have to wear pants (gasp) like male artists.

 We always think of Europe as more liberal when it came to women artists, but never forget that the painter Rosa Bonheur had to obtain a police permit to wear pants in public in order to study barnyard animals!
 Emma Stebbins, like Bonheur, is a truly unique individual in the history of art, and in the study of women artists.
 While I continue to say that women have always been important participants in the history of art, that doesn’t mean that they’ve been adequately represented in textbooks that students see.
 I am, humbly, here trying to correct that.

-Emma Stebbins (1815–1882, US), Machinist, ca. 1859.
+Emma Stebbins (1815–1882, United States), Machinist, ca. 1859.
 Marble, 29 ½" x 11 ½" x 11 ½" (74.9 x 29.2 x 29.2 cm). © Art Institute of Chicago.
 (AIC-414) |

 Sculpture in the 1800s in both Europe and America was dominated by Neoclassicism.
 It was also a field in art that was considered too “unladylike” a discipline for women artists because of the physical nature of the work, especially in monumental pieces.
 There were several pioneer woman sculptors, Stebbins being one of them.